4101 Maverik Drive

 At the completion or pasing of the walker level, skaters will advance to the Beginner level.
 This level will concentrate on edge work and control through c-cuts going both forward and backwards, stride (push and recover,) snow plow stops, and basic transitions from forward to backwards and backwards to forward.
 After mastering these skills, skaters will have the option to split off into Hockey specific or Figure Skating specific classes.

-Hockey Basics students will use helmets, gloves, and sticks.
-Areas of focus will be cross-overs, transitions and pivots, backward and forward strides, inside and outside edge control, hockey stops (both forward and backward,) power starts, cross-over starts, balance and agility, lock point turns, and speed transitions.
-Skaters at this level will be elgibile to participate in CCPR Stick-n-Puck program.
-Please note that Stick-n-Puck is not a private lesson or one on one instructor to student ratio.
-It is an unstructured, supervised environment for skaters to work on puck skills.
+Hockey basics students will use helmets, gloves, and sticks.
+Areas of focus will be cross-overs, transitions, and pivots, backward and forward strides, inside outside edge control, hockey stops (both forward and backward), power starts, cross-over starts, balance and agility, lock point turns, and speed transitions.

-This advanced level with focus on all the skills listed above but at a more intense level, skaters that will be in this class will have to test in and all decisions regarding placement in this program will be left up to the Hockey Skating Director.
+This advanced level of hockey will focus on all the skills listed above but at a more intense level, skaters that will be in this class will have to test in and all decisions regarding placement in this program will be left up to the Hockey Skating Director.
 This class might not be offered every session.

 Please note that these are classes and not one on one private lessons.
 Our goal is to ensure that class size is not more than 6 students to one instructor.
 All instructors will be members of the Junior Wild Hockey program.
 They will be taught how and what to instruct by Junior Wild coaches Tom Winkler and Nick Adamek.